Track 2

 8:00 AM Collins Aerospace Museum Tour

-10:00 AM National Czeck and Slovak Museum and Library with Astronomical Orloj visit
+10:45-11:15 National Czech and Slovak Museum and Library with Astronomical Orloj visit

 Speakers